Cfoulcard/Android-Sensor-Engine/README.md

 - Localize throughout the world (English + Spanish currently supported)

 ## Beta
-This app will be launched onto the Google Play Store in the near future for testing/feedback.
-I'll provide a link once it is launched.
+This app is currently in Beta for testing/feedback.
+During this phase I'll also add language support along with optimization.